boernsen-development/TrainAnnouncements/README.md

 ***
 ## Description

 This Factorio mod adds train announcements to the game when sitting in a train.
-Announcements are available as text as well as sound and they are in English only for now.
-Both can be turned off individually if desired.
-The audio announcements include various generic station names, which have been generated using https://freetts.com.
-These generic station announcements can be assigned to the actual station names of your game via the mod settings by copy & paste.
-These settings are savegame-wise and should also be in sync automatically for all players of a multiplayer game.
-The textual announcements do print the actual station names.

 Currently the following announcements are supported:

 * Next station (at configurable distance before the next station)
 * Final station (if any wait condition of the next station is one of: Passenger not present, Inactivity >= 0.5h)